mikedotonline/SocialSpatial/readme.txt

-Social Spatial is a set of tools created for the purpose of helping reserachers to understand the social and spatial patterns in social media datasets
+Social Spatial is a set of tools created for the purpose of helping researchers to understand the social and spatial patterns in social media datasets